stefanache/p2p_webrtc_handshake/README.md

    (or are already in operation) ) in ... our end-to-end (e2e) communication path

-   Finally, if want to have and file-transfer facility and/or the recording of audio-conversation in your show-case then you can consult <a href="https://github.com/svarunan/serverless-webrtc/tree/master">that</a> original-repository
+   If want to have and file-transfer facility and/or the recording of audio-conversation in your show-case then you can consult <a href="https://github.com/svarunan/serverless-webrtc/tree/master">that</a> original-repository
-   (Congratulation and thank you ... a lot for ... this code!)
+   (Congratulation and thank you ... a lot for ... this code!) to add specific code for this part[s].

    Note: we can avoid this heavy part of manual handshake-procedure from our webrtc-chat app using the automation of this process to can "automatically" store in back-end(maybe php-based for e.g.)the content of messeges(the SDPs) in some servers(for eg.
    db-server based like "MySQL"+"PhP" or maybe one service like "Firebase") and in this-case need/must in backend one external web-[micro]service(which implement protocol like GraphQL/REST, gRPC, SOAP with XML/JSON messenging, eTransport, Websocket, Pub/Sub,...